-AmbitiousX and the Walton Family Foundation announced the second round of grantees for the, an initiative which provides grants to local nonprofit organizations to drive community transformation.
+AmbitiousX and the Walton Family Foundation announced the second round of grantees for the Ambitious Ideas Challenge, an initiative which provides grants to local nonprofit organizations to drive community transformation.
 Three organizations received a combined $125,000 in the first round and seven second round organizations will receive a combined $130,000 for their efforts to redesign education, advance economic opportunity and engage thousands of residents across metro Atlanta.

 Jason has worked in education for over 15 years as a teacher, blogger and community advocate.
 He speaks and writes primarily about the need to improve education for Black boys, particularly increasing the number of Black male educators in schools.
 In addition to blogging here at EdLanta, Jason is also a featured writer at Education Post.